Skip to content

 Raises:

-ValueError: If the asset ID is missing for the asset with the given serial number
+ValueError: If the asset with the given serial number is not found

 """